dynamsoft-docs/capture-vision-docs/parameters/reference/image-parameter/grayscale-enhancement-modes.md

 ## Parameter Summary

 Parameter `GrayscaleEnhancementModes` consist of a group of grayscale enhancement mode objects.
-Each grayscale enhancement mode object includes a candidate mode and a series of auxiliary parameters as **mode arguments**.
-The **mode arguments** of the grayscale enhancement mode object is shown as follow:
+Each grayscale enhancement mode object includes a candidate mode and a series of mode arguments.
+The mode arguments of the grayscale enhancement mode object is shown as follow:

 ### Mode Arguments